Contributed By BAHR

 Legal charges must be established pursuant to the terms of the Norwegian Pledge Act.
 Certain requirements must be fulfilled for the legal charge to be valid between the parties.
 Notably, it is not permitted to establish a “floating” charge over all the chargor’s assets.
 Furthermore, the chargor may not grant security over less than the chargor’s entire ownership in the charged asset.

 Further requirements must be met to achieve legal perfection against the transferor’s creditors, and there are different ways to obtain this depending on the relevant asset.

-To obtain legal perfection for assignment of a non-negotiable monetary claim, the debtor has to be notified of the assignment.
+To obtain legal perfection for assignment of a non-negotiable monetary claim, the debtor must be notified of the assignment.
 The debtor may be notified by either the assignee or the assignor.

 When a legal charge is assigned together with the underlying obligation secured by it, the general rule under Norwegian law is that the legal perfection requirements for assignment of the secured obligation apply equally to the assignment of the legal charge, unless otherwise follows from contract or law.